Back to the Future with Cantilever Chairs

 • Dr. Dieter Breithecker video – Dangers of Sitting

-Cantilever Chair Manufacturer Links
+D&D Learning Spaces Cantilever Chair Links

 Doug McIntosh was a 35 year K-12 teacher and resource teacher in special and general education.
 In 2014, he started Groupwerk® an educational consulting business collaborating with schools and vendors to craft engaging learning spaces.
 As a designer, Doug advocates for the 21st century transformation of a school's three most common learning spaces from: classrooms to learning studios; libraries to learning commons; and labs to makerspaces.
 In 2022, he joined the D&D team as their Learning Environment Designer, combining his passion and experience in the K-12 integration of learning design, physical space design, and digital space design in D&D’s projects.